openmm/openmm/docs-source/developerguide/developer.rst

   information relevant to writing OpenCL implementations of new features.
 * Chapter :ref:`the-cuda-platform` discusses the architecture of the CUDA Platform, providing information relevant to writing CUDA implementations of new features.
+* Chapter :ref:`common-compute` describes the Common Compute framework, which lets you write a single implementation of a feature that can be used for both OpenCL and CUDA.

 This guide assumes you are already familiar with the public API and how to use